top of page

 Our Mission

 St. Mark’s Episcopal Church is a vibrant and growing congregation in the Monte Vista neighborhood near the University of New Mexico.
 We are blessed with a diverse congregation full of all the generations, young, old, families, seniors, and a strong LGBTQ+ community.
+Our parish made up of people from a wide variety of religious backgrounds, and our music reflects that diversity.
 While firmly rooted in the Episcopal Eucharistic tradition, the Book of Common Prayer and the 1982 Hymnal, we are also eclectic and adventurous in our worship life preferring the path of participation and involvement in worship to the stifling need for perfection.
 We want our children and youth to know that this is their church and they can take leadership and be involved alongside adults.
 We use a variety of music resources including denominational hymnals Gather, Lift Every Voice and Sing II, Wonder Love and Praise, various Psalm settings, Music that Makes Community resources and we are always open to learning more and growing.
 We desire for our musical life to be part of our mission: “Together we are building something beautiful for God in our Neighborhood.”

 Our Choir

 We have a volunteer choir of 20-25 adult and youth voices, supported by paid section leaders, that offer anthems, psalms, service music and support congregational singing during the Sunday morning liturgy and Holy Days.
-We welcome singers of all ages and abilities to join the choir!
-We rehearse on Wednesday evenings and Sunday mornings before the service.
-For more information contact our choir director, Patrick Dill, or just drop in to observe a rehearsal!
+We welcome singers of all ages and abilities to join the choir.
+Our section leaders offer training and mentoring for new singers.
+Our choir sings in the 9:30 service every Sunday of the year, with a rehearsal at 8:50 a.m. in the choir loft.
+We also rehearse on Wednesday evenings at 7:00 p.m. during the academic year.
+For more information contact our Director of Music, Jeremy Wirth, or just drop in to join a rehearsal!

+The music of our liturgies is led primarily by pipe organ and piano.
+Our parish has been blessed for nearly 70 years by the musical support of our attractive 1954 36-rank Reuters pipe organ.
 We have recently acquired a beautiful new Letourneau Organ which will enhance and enrich our musical life at St. Mark's for many years to come.
 We are in the midst of a Building Renewal Project, which will culminate in the installation of our new organ.
-In the meantime, we continue to enjoy the musical support of our attractive 1954 36-rank Reuters organ.
+The parish is also blessed with several fine pianos

 Special Music